zachleigh/pronounce-php/README.md

 ```
 composer require zachleigh/pronounce-php
 ```
-Once everything is installed, the program will in vendor/zachleigh/pronounce-php
+Once everything is installed, the program will be in vendor/zachleigh/pronounce-php

 ## Usage